 Because looking at Poppy is like looking at Ellie.
 And now, the unanswered questions she’s tried so hard to put to rest begin to haunt Laurel anew.
 Where did Ellie go?
 Did she really run away from home, as the police have long suspected, or was there a more sinister reason for her disappearance?
 Who is Floyd, really?
 And why does his daughter remind Laurel so viscerally of her own missing girl.

-A Thief of Time by Tony Hillerman (8 copies)
+A Thief of Time by Tony Hillerman (314 pages, 8 copies)

 At a moonlit Indian ruin—where "thieves of time" ravage sacred ground in the name of profit—a noted anthropologist vanishes while on the verge of making a startling, history-altering discovery.
 At an ancient burial site, amid stolen goods and desecrated bones, two corpses are discovered, shot by bullets fitting the gun of the missing scientist.

 There are modern mysteries buried in despoiled ancient places.
 And as blood flows all too freely, Navajo Tribal Policemen Joe Leaphorn and Jim Chee must plunge into the past to unearth an astonishing truth and a cold-hearted killer.